 - Pipe cleaners

-To get started with your crystal hearts, take your pipe cleaners and form them into hearts!
+STEP 1: Take your pipe cleaners and form them into hearts!
 Twist two different colors together!
 Or you can entwine two hearts!

 Use the popsicle stick (or pencil) to tie the string around.
 I used a small piece of tape to keep it in place.
-You can do two hearts in one jar but make sure they are small and have room!
+You can do two hearts in one jar, but make sure they are small and have room!
 They would also look pretty if they grew together!

-MAKE YOUR CRYSTAL HEART BORAX SOLUTION
+STEP 3: MAKE YOUR BORAX SOLUTION

 The ratio of borax powder to boiling water is 3:1.
 You want to dissolve three tablespoons of borax powder for each cup of boiling water.
-This will make a saturated solution which is a great chemistry concept.
+This will make a saturated solution, which is a great chemistry concept.

-Make sure the heart is fully submerged!
+STEP 4: Make sure the heart is fully submerged in the solution!

-The crystals are growing!
+Shhhh… The crystals are growing!

 You want to set the jars in a quiet place where they won’t be disturbed.
 No tugging on the string, stirring the solution, or moving the jar around!
 They need to sit still to work their magic.